deepset-ai/haystack-home/content/blog/introducing-haystack-agents/index.md

 ## What is a Prompt?

 Long story short, a prompt is an instruction.
 In the world of Natural Language Processing, these instructions can often be things like ‘Answer the given query’, or ‘Summarize the following piece of text’.
-In recent months, new large language models (LLMs) were made available, such as GPT models like `text-davinci-003` by OpenAI.
+In recent months, new large language models (LLMs) were made available, such as the ever improving GPT models by OpenAI (`text-davinci-003`, `gpt-3.5-turbo`, and GPT-4).
 These have shown great capability in consuming and acting on increasingly complex prompts.

 Haystack users may already have encountered the [`PromptNode`](https://docs.haystack.deepset.ai/docs/prompt_node), which works alongside an LLM that consumes instructions.
 You have the option to define your own prompt in a `PromptTemplate`, or use one of our defaults.